 The Written Exam

 This is the first step in becoming a Rochester Police Officer.
-The written exam usually encompasses applying written information and rules, memory of facts and information, reading understanding and interpreting written information, preparing written material in a police setting.
+The written exam usually encompasses applying written information and rules; memory of facts and information; reading, understanding and interpreting written information; and preparing written material in a police setting.
+Pay particular attention to what is listed on the exam announcement under 'Scope of the Examination'.
 Preparation for the written exam is important to your success in the selection process.
-Because the RPD recognizes this we offer exam preparation tutorial classes.
+Because the RPD recognizes this, we offer exam preparation tutorial classes.
 We also offer an online example of test questions.
-There are also exam preparation books available at book stores and local libraries that may be beneficial to review.
+Additionally, there are exam preparation books available at book stores and local libraries that may be beneficial to review.

 The Physical Agility Test

 The physical agility test is usually held shortly after receiving exam results.
-The test consists of pushups, sit-ups, and a 1 ½ run.
+The test consists of pushups, sit-ups, and a 1.5 mile run.
 All applicants must participate, and be successful in the physical agility test to continue in the process.
-The Rochester Police Department offers prep courses for the agilities test, which usually commence 2-3 months prior to the physical agility test.
+The Rochester Police Department offers prep courses for the agility test, which usually commence 2-3 months prior to the physical agility test.

-Note- because there is only about 3 to 4 weeks from the time you will receive your physical agility test date to the actual test, it is imperative that you train well in advance.
+Note: Because there are only about 2 to 3 weeks from the time you will receive your physical agility test date to the actual test, it is imperative that you train well in advance.
 A good rule of thumb is to be at or above the physical agility standards 2 months after the date of the written examination.
 Approximately 50% of applicants do not meet the standards at the physical agility test, and therefore cannot continue in the process.
 The Rochester Police Department does not offer “re-tests” or “do-over’s.”
 If you need any additional information or help contact the recruitment line (585) 428-6716.
 Take the time to view our Physical Agility Training Video.

 This portion of the process consists of a written examination, and a one-on-one evaluation with a licensed psychologist.